-- Reasonable and through investigation is essential - If the matter is delicate or very serious, consider suspending the employee on full pay pending the investigation. - Interview all relevant witnesses and take witness statements as soon as possible after the event. - Collect all relevant documentation/correspondence/reports. - Hold an investigatory meeting with the employee concerned, making it clear it is just that - investigatory. - Ensure that any other explanation is explored and all other forms of relevant evidence are obtained. - Ensure that there is full disclosure of the complaints to the employee (including witness statements and documents). - The person conducting the investigation should then make a decision as to whether there is a case to answer and, if so, proceed with the next stage of the procedure.
+- Reasonable and through investigation is essential - If the matter is delicate or very serious, consider the impact of the alleged perpetrator continuing their duties and whether suspending

+- Interview all relevant witnesses and take witness statements as soon as possible after the event. - Collect all relevant documentation/correspondence/reports. - Hold an investigatory meeting with the employee concerned, making it clear it is just that - investigatory. - Ensure that any other explanation is explored and all other forms of relevant evidence are obtained. - Ensure that there is full disclosure of the complaints to the employee (including witness statements and documents). - The person conducting the investigation should then make a decision as to whether there is a case to answer and, if so, proceed with the next stage of the procedure.